JeremyMet/DES/README.md

 <img align="center" src=https://raw.githubusercontent.com/JeremyMet/DES/master/benchmark.png alt="benchmark">

-A DES is called #iterations time (from 10,000 to 100,000 with a 10,000 steps).
+A DES is called #iterations times (from 10,000 to 100,000 with a 10,000 steps).
 Benchmark consists in computing DES(DES(...(DES(0x0))) where DES is called #iterations times.
 Of course, we obtain a linear behaviour depending on #iterations.
 Overall, a single DES computation time is reported in the following table.
 <p align="center">